paswan1995/Kubernetes-K8s-/K8s-day1.md

                        = cluster = what is necessary for you to tell work to the cluster?
                         A Node is a worker machine in Kubernetes and may be either a virtual or a physical machine, depending on the cluster.
 Each Node is managed by the control plane.
 A Node can have multiple pods, and the Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.
 * __Cluster__
-                       = cluster is a combination of multiple machine or * Work is running application in a docker container.
+                       = cluster is a combination of multiple machine or A Kubernetes cluster is a set of nodes that run containerized applications.
+                        Work is running application in a docker container.
 * __what is node and cluster?__
                        = so we want to run docker container in production so for that we needs lots of server where docker installed , consider that to be a __node__. to speak to that cluster we need some way of communication that is __client__.